shlomif/open-web-developer-tools/open-web-dev-tools/README.md

-# How to build the fc-solve site.
+# How to build the site.

 ## Dependencies: